jnsnow3/app/README.md

-docs: add usage examples for all string helpers
+docs: add usage examples for all string
 docs: add usage examples
 docs: add    examples for
 docs: add usage   for date